lizhanmit/learning-notes/aws-note/aws-note.md

 ## EMR

-Amazon Elastic MapReduce (EMR): a cloud big data platform for processing vast amounts of data using open source tools such as Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi, and Presto.
+Amazon Elastic MapReduce (EMR): A cloud big data platform for processing vast amounts of data using open source tools such as Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi, and Presto.

-EMR is a managed Hadoop framework.
+Amazon EMR is a managed Hadoop framework.
+Amazon EMR is the AWS service that implements Hadoop frameworks.

+**The first principle of data analysis is to separate storage from processing.** Amazon EMR is a perfect example of this principle.

+Amazon EMR has the ability to implement two different file systems:

+- HDFS
+- Elastic MapReduce File System (**EMRFS**): an alternative to HDFS.

+### EMRFS

+No need to copy data into the cluster before transforming and analyzing the data as with HDFS, which can dramatically improve performance of the cluster.

 EMR File System can catalog data within an Amazon S3 data lake and from an on-premises Hadoop File System at the same time.

-**The first principle of data analysis is to separate storage from processing.** Amazon EMR is a perfect example of this principle.

 ---